 El Salvador is essentially an exporter of textile and foodstuff.

 The reality is that in terms of goods, El Salvador imports more than twice as much as it exports.
 It’s a scary number.
-In terms of services, it exports a bit more than it imports with the main driver being tourism which is a net positive, and growing.
+In terms of services, it exports a bit more than it imports with the main driver being tourism which is a net positive, and booming.
 However, services don’t make up for such a negative trade balance.

 El Salvador lives off remittances from the US